ansible/workshops/exercises/ansible_f5/README.md

 ![f5workshop](../../images/ansiblef5.png)

-This content is a multi-purpose toolkit for effectively demonstrating Ansible's capabilities on F5 BIG-IP or providing informal workshop training in various forms -- instructor-led, hands-on or self-paced.
+This content is a multi-purpose toolkit for effectively demonstrating Ansible's capabilities on F5 BIG-IP by providing  workshop training in various forms -- instructor-led, hands-on or self-paced.

 ## Presentation
 Want the Presentation Deck?
 Its right here: